 Direct to our Head Office

-Managing Director, Health Care Division, Care UK, Hawker House, 5-6 Napier Court, Napier Road, Reading.
+Managing Director, Health Care Division, Practice Plus Group, Hawker House, 5-6 Napier Court, Napier Road, Reading.
 RG1 8BW

 Queries submitted during week-ends are not monitored.
 Our mailbox is only monitored during normal office hours.
 If you have any queries regarding patient symptoms, appointment times, etc, please call 111.